-芙蓉洞 (Furong Dong, Lotus Cave) is named after nearby Furong river (Lotus river), a tributary of Wujiang river.
+芙蓉洞 (Furong Dong, Lotus Cave, Hibiscus Cave) is named after nearby Furong river (Lotus river), a tributary of Wujiang river.
 It is located close to the village Jiangkou in in Wulong County in Chongqing.
 It is also called 武隆芙蓉洞 (Wulong Furong Cave) to avoid misunderstandings.
 The cave was originally named Vapor Cave, because the huge entrance gives off steam in winter and cool air in summer, so it is wreathed in mist all year.
 The thundering sound from the cave opening is the reason for numerous creepy stories about the cave, and the locals were too fearful to enter it.
 When locals first explored the cave in MAY-1993, they discovered a beautiful cave and decided to open it to the public.
 Only one year later in MAY-1994 the show cave was opened to the public.
 The cave is entered through a long artificial tunnel.

 During the 19th and early 20th century it was common to develop caves without previous scientific exploration.
 Today western nations have rigorous rules for the protection of caves and the development of new caves requires intensive scientific research first.
 In China, it is still like 19th century Europe.
 After the development and inauguration of this cave its existence became widely known, which resulted in first scientific explorations.
 An international team of cavers explored the cave and after five expeditions with a total of 108 days the cave is now surveyed.